 Information on an inventory check

-The system will automatically calculate the balance for all products that meet the conditions specified (the amount of products either in a storage or category you selected) at the time specified in the inventory check.
+The system is designed to automatically calculate the balance for all products that meet the specified conditions at the time of the inventory check.
+These conditions will include the amount of products stored in a particular location or category that you have selected.

 For added convenience, you can sort the products that weren’t added to any inventory operations by using the filters.